KasperFranz/workFlow/README.md

 #Setup
- To setup this workflow, we first need to install the gem *GHI* the command `gem install ghi` can/should be used for this. after it is installed we need to set it up - this is done with the command `ghi config --auth <username>` when it is done correctly it will add a token to your gitconfig.
+ To setup this workflow, we first need to install the gem *GHI* the command `gem install ghi` can/should be used for this.

+ After it is installed we need to set it up - this is done with the command `ghi config --auth <username>` when it is done correctly it will add a token to your gitconfig.

  Once GHI is installed you need to install hub - this can be downloaded as a binary at [https://github.com/github/hub/releases](hub github release) The easiest is to place this exe (from the bin folder in the zip) in your ruby bin folder, as this is already in your PATH.